 - include other patients known to social services

 - share information with local authorities.

 - an AHC may help some people on the QOF register who do not meet the eligibility criteria.
 Offering them an AHC could be a reasonable adjustment.

 Have a nominated lead for learning disability who coordinates:

 - staff training and updates for other practice staff

 - delivering the enhanced service

 - Attend a multi-professional education session.
 Training is mandatory for new practices wishing to take part and must be kept up-to-date.

-If a practice is not providing this ES, we expect them to support people with a learning disability so that they:
+If a practice is not providing this service, we expect them to support people with a learning disability so they: